-Below is the transcript for Student-Centered World Podcast Episode 3.14: Mindfulness Options for Teachers
+Click above to listen to this podcast episode.
+Below is the transcript for Student-Centered World Podcast Episode 30: “Teacher Mindfulness Options“

 Now mindfulness is something that I think is extremely beneficial.
-But there are a lot of people that roll their eyes and say, oh, my goodness what is the benefit of that.
-It’s just another one of those things out there that they want us to do or want us to learn about.
+But there are a lot of people that roll their eyes and say, “oh, my goodness; what is the benefit of that?
+It’s just another one of those things out there that they want us to do or want us to learn about”.
 But there are a lot of huge benefits from it for each person individually and we’re going to go over a little bit of that today.

 Welcome to the Student-Centered World podcast where we talk about all things hands-on teaching and keeping your energy and sanity in the classroom.
 This teacher turned consultant is making it her mission to help as many teachers as possible become the best version of themselves and keep their passion for teaching on fire.
 It’s her hope that we never forget why we desire to have a passion for educational progress.
 This is Student-Centered World, and this is Jenn Breisacher.

 When it comes to this concept of mindfulness, a lot of people think that it is just another buzzword in education or even in life right now.
 But that really couldn’t be further from the case.
 So, to define mindfulness, it’s just being very aware of what is going on both around you and within you at the same time.
 So, when a lot of people hear this concept, it’s like an eye roll and very hippy-dippy.
 It’s a term that my husband so endearingly uses for me so often about so many different things but it’s really helpful.

-So, this idea that you have to give, give, give all the time is going to deplete your own stores and make it so you are not as effective as a teacher, as a person, as a spouse, or a friend or a child or a parent, because you’re giving too much of yourself to this cause.
+So, this idea that you have to give, give, give all the time is going to deplete your own stores and make it so you are not as effective as a teacher, as a person, as a spouse, or a friend, or a child or a parent, because you’re giving too much of yourself to this cause.
 So, one of the pieces of the practice of mindfulness is being able to bring yourself back into the moment and give yourself some clarity and talk yourself through whatever the situation may be.

 She came up with a little morning mindfulness meditation, specifically for teachers of just something that you can listen to when you first wake up in the morning, before you go into school, maybe as you’re driving into school to just take some deep breaths and think about what your purpose is.
 I’m going to go ahead and I’m going to put that on here so you can listen to it so you can understand the concept of what it is that you are trying to achieve with this mindfulness.

-“Breathe in, breathe out by Barbara [04:39 inaudible].
+“Breathe in, breathe out by Barbara Trzaska.

 Today, I am prepared and ready for this amazing day of teaching.
 Students and parents are prepared, ready, and looking forward to a new lesson.
 Breathe in, breathe out.